WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-11-override-appsettings-in-kubernetes.md

 author: Wolfgang Ofner
 categories: [Kubernetes, Docker]
 tags: [Helm, AKS, Microservice, Kubernetes]
+description: Nowadays, especially with microservices, we have many different environments and often create them dynamically though.
+Today, I will show you you can dynamically override appsettings using Helm.
 ---

 Changing configs was difficult in the past.
 In .NET we had to do a web.config transformation and we also had to have a web.config file for each environment.
 It was ok since there were usually only a couple of environments.
 This got improved a lot with .NET Core and its appsettings.json file which could override files depending on the environment.